greg-is-kub/PFE_Grp_14_Visual_Odometry/data_containers/README.md

 Both imgs (left/right)
 matched_features

-##MapPoint
-container for the map points of a point cloud it contains :
-A REMPLIR
+##Buffer
+Inherits of class frame.
+A buffer of frames.